newwayland/blog/content/post/how-uk-government-payments-are-made.md

 The Bank of England is just a bank and operates in the same manner as any other bank (to the extent that it [requires capital injections from HM Treasury](https://www.bankofengland.co.uk/-/media/boe/files/letter/2018/chancellor-letter-210618.pdf) to maintain its loss adjusting buffers).
 A bank that is and remains, both legally and structurally, subsidiary and subservient to HM Treasury in all ways.
 Its primary task is to discount liabilities imposed upon it by HM Treasury into bank liabilities.
 It does that by order of HM Treasury, has done since at least the 19th century, and continues to do so today.
 The Bank has no legal authority to refuse those orders.

 On a morning the Consolidated Fund account at the Bank of England starts with a zero balance.
-The first order of business is to authorise and transfer sufficient funds from the Consolidated Fund to the Paymaster General Supply Account(s) ready to clear BACS payments initiated three days earlier.
+The first order of business is to authorise and transfer sufficient funds from the Consolidated Fund Account to the Paymaster General Drawing Account(s) ready to clear BACS payments initiated three days earlier.
 The journal for that looks like this

 {{< rawhtml >}}
 <table>